liferay/liferay-frontend-projects/target-platforms/README.md

     adapting native React projects for deployment to Liferay.
 -   `portal-adapt-vue-cli`: a special target platform that is used when adapting native Vue.js projects for deployment to Liferay.
--   `portal-agnostic`: a target platform to avoid coupling of the project with any specific Liferay version.
+-   `portal-agnostic`: a target platform to avoid coupling of the project with
+-   any
+    specific Liferay version.
 -   `portal-master`: an internal target platform used by this project to be able to target current development version of Liferay Portal.

 ## How to use Target Platforms

-Target platforms are usually set as a npm dependency in projects created by the [`@liferay/cli` tool](https://github.com/izaera/liferay-frontend-projects/blob/doc-toolkit-3/projects/js-toolkit/packages/liferay-cli).
+Target platforms are provided as a npm dependency in projects created with the [`@liferay/cli` tool](https://github.com/izaera/liferay-frontend-projects/blob/doc-toolkit-3/projects/js-toolkit/packages/liferay-cli).
 They provide all dependencies needed to build, deploy and run the project when targeting the selected platform.

-That means you don't need to do anything specific to use them.
-You just will because `@liferay/cli` will inject them in your projects.
+That means you don't need to do anything specific to use them. `@liferay/cli` will inject all Liferay dependencies needed in your projects.

 ### A note about contents of target platforms